 For purposes of this review, ASB classified all of its export sales of steel plate to the United States as CEP sales.
-During the POR, ASB made sales in the United States through its U.S. affiliate, Aperam USA, which sold the merchandise to unaffiliated customers in the United States.
+During the POR, ASB made sales in the United States through its U.S. affiliate, Aperam Stainless Services and Solutions USA (Aperam USA), which sold the merchandise to unaffiliated customers in the United States.
 The Department calculated CEP based on packed prices to customers in the United States.
-We made deductions from the starting price, net of discounts, for movement expenses (foreign and U.S. movement, U.S. customs duty and brokerage, and warehousing) in accordance with section 772(c)(2) of the Act and 19 CFR 351.401(e).
-In addition, because ASB reported CEP sales, in accordance with section 772(d)(1) of the Act, we deducted from the starting price, credit expenses, warranty expenses, and indirect selling expenses, including inventory carrying costs, incurred in the United States and Belgium and associated with economic activities in the United States.
+We made deductions from the starting price, net of discounts, for movement expenses (foreign and U.S. movement, and U.S. customs duty and brokerage) in accordance with section 772(c)(2) of the Act and 19 CFR 351.401(e).
+In addition, because ASB reported CEP sales, in accordance with section 772(d)(1) of the Act, we deducted from the starting price, credit expenses, warranty expenses, and indirect selling expenses, including inventory carrying costs, incurred in Belgium and the United States and associated with economic activities in the United States.